rtorres61595/ZBK-MVP/README.md

 Official Repo for ZeusBeKind's MVP Created by CERNT CEO AKA REN.

 # Zeus Be Kind.
 A weather APP designed with skaters in mind.
-## Zeus Be Kind has a Skater mode that looks to see if there will be
+## Zeus Be Kind is a skate weather app that looks to see if there will be
 ## any point during the day that skating will be possible.
 ### Details: Favorable conditions are determined via no rain in the forecast,
 ### no rain (under a 40% chance) scheduled in the next 3 hours, or if it has rained,